 He did some campaigning by air, though he may not have been the actual pilot of the Stinson light aircraft shown in Life magazine (24 Aug 1942).
 The caption however was sure of his flight status as a Tiger: "Henry L. Olson, 25, was a member of the A.V.G.'s Third Pursuit Squadron..., was shot down twice and wounded in air battles over Burma and China.
 He carried a piece of Jap shrapnel in his knee until he got back to a Miami hospital on July 15.
 Then he went home to fish and rest on his father's Minnesota farm.
 Leading Democrats persuaded him to run for Congress in the Ninth District, now represented by a Farmer-Labor Isolationist.
 (Primary date: September 8.)
 Olson is doing some campaigning by plane..., thinks Congress could use a man who has fought in the air over China.
 He also wants to prove that once-isolationist Minnesota is 'all out for the war effort.'"

-Olson didn't get the nomination, apparently, because there was no further news of his candidacy, and anyhow he soon turned up as a pilot in the U.S. Air Force.
-Above is a group photo of the "Thunder Bums" of the 396th Fighter Squadron, 368th Fighter Group, with Henry Olson the small guy in the ball cap, at right in the front row.
-(A tip of the virtual hat to "Zeke Striker" for pointing me to the photo.)
-As the story is told, Olson's Republic P-47 Thunderbolt was named Johnny Fauth in honor of the buddy killed at Magwe.
+Olson didn't get the nomination, apparently, because there was no further news of his candidacy, and anyhow he soon turned up as a flight cadet in the U.S. Air Force, class of 43-J, where he evidently continued to boast of his Flying Tiger heroics.
+(At least he was now a ground crewman, nopt a combat pilot.)
+And by golly, he not only earned his wings but qualified in the muscular P-47 Thunderbolt fighter-bomber.
+Below is a group photo of the "Thunder Bums" of the 396th Fighter Squadron, 368th Fighter Group, with Henry Olson the small guy in the ball cap, at right in the front row.
+As the story is told, Olson's P-47 was named Johnny Fauth in honor of the buddy killed at Magwe.
 (Again, there was a Clarence Olson in the squadron, so the former crew chief was again distinguished by the nickname of "Little.")

 I haven't located any other details of Olson's service with the 396th FS, but the squadron was activated on 1 Jun 1943 at Westover Field, Mass., then moved to Farmingdale, N.Y., before shipping overseas.
 It was stationed at Greenham Common and Chilbolton, England, for the first half of 1944, moving to France in July and Germany in April 1945.
 Its campaigns are listed as "Air Offensive, Europe; Normandy; Northern France; Rhineland; Ardennes-Alsace; Central Europe."
 It received a Distinguished Unit Citation at Mons, Belgium, in September 1944.